nullbleed/pun/README.md

-arch-cpun - notifier for updates in pacman or aur
+arch-cpun - cron pacman update notifier
 =================================================

 Features
 --------

 - small bash-script (for use as a cronjob)
+- aur support with `package-query`

 TODO